 MacIlwaine, Herbert C

-Herbert Charles MacIlwaine (1859-1916) was the Musical Director of the Esperance Girls' Club at Cumberland Market (between Regent's Park and Euston) between 1901 and 1908.
-He introduced Cecil Sharp to Mary Neal, as a result of which William Kimber came up from Oxford to teach the Headington Quarry morris dances to the girls there.
+Herbert Charles MacIlwaine (1858-1916) was the Musical Director of the Esperance Girls' Club at Cumberland Market (between Regent's Park and Euston) between 1902 and 1908.
+He had a hand in getting Cecil Sharp to meet Mary Neal, as a result of which William Kimber came up from Oxford to teach the Headington Quarry morris dances to the girls there.
 The best dancer was Florrie Warren and she helped MacIlwaine develop the stepping notation for the dances ready for Morris Books 1 and 2 (1907 and 1909).
 In Aug 1909 MacIlwaine accompanied Sharp to Oxfordshire to obtain the Bampton dances from William Wells ready for Morris Book 3 (1911) but took no part in the last Morris Books 4 & 5.
 He was crucial to Sharp's development as a collector of dances.
 He did not, however, agree with Sharp's communal theory (see Mattie Kay's comment CJS1/12/11/1/1 p1).

-In the 1911 census Herbert MacIlwaine was living in Ormiston Rd (now Grove) near Shepherd's Bush and soon afterwards married his housekeeper Ethel Willett (Fulham reg 1a 699).
+In the 1911 census Herbert MacIlwaine was living in Ormiston Rd (now Ormiston Grove) near Shepherd's Bush and soon afterwards married his housekeeper Ethel Willett (Fulham reg 1a 699).
 He was 52 and she was a young widow aged 28.
-They had two sons Anthony and David but MacIlwaine died on 1/10/1916 aged 57.
-His sons were later adopted by Mary Neal.
+They had a son Anthony but MacIlwaine died on 1/10/1916 aged 57.
+Anthony was later adopted by Mary Neal.